🚚 Free delivery in France from %currency%%amount% of purchase

 1. Natural prebiotic: your gut flora's ally

 This is the most well-documented benefit.
 Gum arabic is an exceptional source of soluble fiber that ferments in the colon, promoting the growth of beneficial bacteria (bifidobacteria, lactobacilli).
-It contributes to the balance of intestinal flora, regularity of transit, and digestive comfort.
+It helps maintain the balance of the intestinal flora, supports regular bowel movements, and promotes digestive comfort.

-Clinical studies conducted in Sudan—the leading producer of gum arabic—have shown a significant improvement in digestive markers in people consuming 10 to 30 g of gum arabic per day.
-The French Agency for Food, Environmental and Occupational Health & Safety (ANSES) has also recognized its prebiotic activity and its ability to regulate certain bodily functions.
+Clinical studies conducted in Sudan—the leading producer—have shown a significant improvement in digestive markers among people consuming 10 to 30 grams of gum arabic per day.
+The ANSES (French Agency for Food, Environmental and Occupational Health & Safety) has also recognized its prebiotic activity and its ability to regulate certain bodily functions.

 2. Satiating effect: aids in weight management